WWOOF in Australia

 In addition to the woof positions available in the book, being a member of WWOOF can provide travelers with other spontaneous work opportunities.
 While at a hostel in Adelaide, South Australia, I found an advertisement on the notice board seeking two wwoofers to housesit for 10 days on nearby Kangaroo Island.
 And in the Australian outback I helped an artist restore her art gallery.

 Becoming a WWOOF Australia member is easy.
 The cost is AU$50 (US$30) or AU$60 (US$37) for two people traveling together.
-You can become a member for 12 months by visiting WWOOF Australias web site, www.wwoof.com.au.
+You can become a member by visiting WWOOF Australias website.
 WWOOFING is open to any nationality.

-WWOOFING in Australia is limited to those who are at least 17 years old.
+WWOOFING in Australia is limited to those who are at least 18 years old with a tourist visa.
 Many hosts are happy to have children stay but they will not be covered by the insurance plan.

 To find a good host thoroughly read all entries in the WWOOF book before selecting those that sound interesting.
 Make a contact and call to ask any questions you might have before making a decision.
 Selecting a host with whom you have something in common makes a key difference.